Investing, Developing, Building, and Managing Real Estate Since 1959

 OFFICE BUILDINGS

 Between 1983 and 1993, Artery partnered with the Charles E. Smith Companies (now JBG Smith) to develop four Class A office buildings in the Washington, DC suburbs: 7200 Wisconsin Avenue (Artery Plaza), Arlington Courthouse Plaza II, One Democracy Plaza, and Fairfax County Government Center.
 Artery’s buildings featured a very innovative design; Artery Plaza was chosen as the Most Outstanding New Office Building of 1986 by Montgomery County, Maryland.
-Artery sold its office building portfolio before the financial crisis of 2008.
+Artery sold its office building portfolio before the 2008 financial crisis.

 LAND DEVELOPMENT

-Between 2000 until it sold its remaining land under development in 2013, Artery affiliates formed strategic partnerships with major national and local homebuilders to acquire and develop residential subdivisions comprising over 5,000 lots in the Washington, DC suburbs.
+Between 2000 until it sold its remaining land under development in 2013, Artery affiliates formed strategic partnerships with large homebuilders, including NVR, Beazer Homes, and Richmond American Homes to acquire and develop residential subdivisions comprising over 5,000 lots in the Washington, DC suburbs.
 Artery managed the entire land development process including site selection, acquisition, design, programming, obtaining land use approvals, budgeting, obtaining financing, constructing all site improvements, and marketing and selling the finished lots.
-Affiliates of Artery continue to own the rights to collect annual “front foot benefits” (deferred payments for water and sewer infrastructure installation) from almost 2,500 homeowners in Maryland, providing a predictable long-term source of recurring cash flow.
+Affiliates of Artery continue to own the rights to collect annual “front foot benefits” (deferred payments for water and sewer infrastructure installation) from approximately 2,000 homeowners in Maryland, providing a predictable long-term source of recurring cash flow.

 RETAIL

-In 2000, Artery affiliates developed a Safeway-anchored 125,000 square foot Class A shopping center in Germantown, Montgomery County, Maryland, adjacent to a 328-unit apartment complex and 228 residential lots also developed by Artery affiliates.
-Artery sold the shopping center in 2017.
+In 2000, Artery affiliates developed Shops at Town Center, a Safeway-anchored 125,000 square foot Class A shopping center in Germantown, Montgomery County, Maryland, adjacent to a 328-unit apartment complex and 228 residential lots also developed by Artery affiliates, all of which were sold.
+Artery’s sister companies, Turtle Bay Partners and Gramercy Property Group, managed by Jon Goldberg, own several shopping centers in the eastern half of the United States.

 LODGING

-In 2003, in partnership with Pinnacle Hotel Management Company, Artery developed the Homewood Suites by Hilton Columbia, a 150-room hotel that remains under the ownership of an Artery/Pinnacle joint venture.
-The hotel consistently ranks at the top of its competitive set.
+In 2003, in partnership with Pinnacle Hotel Management Company, Artery developed the Homewood Suites by Hilton Columbia, a 150-room hotel that was later fully acquired by Pinnacle.
+The hotel consistently ranked at the top of its competitive set.

 OTHER INVESTMENTS

-In addition to real estate, Artery’s investment affiliate owns a portfolio of marketable securities.
+In addition to real estate, Artery’s investment affiliate owns a portfolio of marketable securities, including a significant position in Equity Residential related to the disposition of the Artery apartment portfolio.